-The Duvic Residence is located in a residential neighborhood in Slidell, La along Bayou Bonfouca.
-The site has two existing boat slips with access to the bayou, and two Live Oak trees along the East and West edge of the property.
+The Duvic Residence is located in a residential neighborhood in Slidell, Louisiana, along Bayou Bonfouca.
+The site has two existing boat slips with access to the bayou and two Live Oak trees along the east and west edges of the property.

-The front entrance to the house features a large stair and a north-facing front porch, while the back of the house features a south-facing porch off the dining room with views to Bayou Bonfouca.
+The front entrance to the house features a large stair and a north-facing front porch, while the back of the house features a south-facing porch off the dining room with views of Bayou Bonfouca.